Battle of Christmas Island: Landing

+The damage was severe enough for Naka to be towed back to Singapore by Natori and eventually to Japan for a year of repairs.
+The other Japanese vessels depth charged Seawolf for over nine hours, but it escaped.
 Natori returned to Christmas Island and withdrew all elements of the occupation force, with the exception of a 20-man garrison detachment, to Banten Bay, Indonesia, on 3 April 1942.
 The Japanese gained phosphate rock which was loaded on the transport ships.

 Aftermath

 Following the occupation, the Japanese garrison attempted to put the Chinese and Malays to work, although many escaped further inland to live off the land.
-The mutineers also became labourers, being employed to clean storage bins.
-Production was only very limited after the occupation and after the 17 November 1942 sinking of the Nissei Maru by the submarine while unloading at the wharf, phosphate production was halted altogether.
-Over 60 percent of the island's population, including the European prisoners, were relocated to Java by December 1943.
-After the war, Christmas Island was reoccupied by the UK in mid-October 1945.
+The mutineers also became labourers, cleaning storage bins.
+Output was small and after Nissei Maru was sunk by the submarine on 17 November 1942, while unloading at the wharf, phosphate production was stopped.
+Over 60 per cent of the island's population, including the European prisoners, were moved to Java by December 1943.
+Christmas Island was reoccupied by the British in mid-October 1945.

-In the post war period, seven Punjabi mutineers were traced and court-martialled in Singapore.
+After the war, seven Punjabi mutineers were traced and court-martialled in Singapore.
 The first six to be identified and tried were convicted on 13 March 1947.
-Five were sentenced to death, and one was sentenced to two years' imprisonment and discharge with ignominy.
+Five were sentenced to death and one was sentenced to two years' imprisonment and discharge with ignominy.
 King George VI confirmed the death sentences on 13 August 1947.
-British rule in India ended shortly afterward, with India gaining independence and Pakistan being created before the executions could be carried out, and thus diplomatic issues had to be taken into account.
-In October 1947, a seventh mutineer was identified.
-He was also court-martialled and sentenced to death.
+British rule in India ended shortly afterwards with the Partition of India.
+Pakistan was created before the executions could be carried out and diplomatic niceties had to be taken into account.
+In October 1947, a seventh mutineer was identified, court-martialled and sentenced to death.
 An eighth soldier was identified as a participant in the mutiny but was never caught.
-On 8 December 1947, the death sentences were commuted to penal servitude for life after the governments of India and Pakistan made representations.
-After further arguments between the UK and Pakistan over where the sentences should be served, with the British demanding they serve nine years, the six prisoners were transferred to Pakistan in June 1955, after which the British government ended its interest in the case.
+On 8 December 1947, the death sentences were commuted to penal servitude for life, after the governments of India and Pakistan made representations to the British.
+After further arguments between Britain and Pakistan over where the sentences should be served, with the British demanding they serve nine years, the six prisoners were transferred to Pakistan in June 1955, after which the British government ended its interest in the case.